-NEWS ‐ Constitutional challenge succeeded!
+NEWS ‐ Constitutional challenge failed!

 Two Canadians, Gillian Frank and Jamie Duong, went to court to restore their constitutional rights.

 On May 4, 2014, the Ontario Superior Court ruled that the law banning expatriates from voting by mail was in violation of the Charter of Rights and Freedoms, and was of no effect.

 Unfortunately, on July 20, 2015, the Ontario Court of Appeal overturned this decision by a vote of 2-1.
 An appeal to the Supreme

 Court of Canada is being prepared.

 I thought so too.

 Canadian citizens who have lived outside the country for more than five

 No. Those serving in the Canadian Forces or employed by a federal or